Vario was honored to be selected for the San Diego Museum of Art’s, Art Alive program.

 A beloved tradition since 1981, Art Alive is The San Diego Museum of Art’s signature fundraiser and annual floral exhibition; bringing the Permanent Collection to life in a uniquely beautiful way and featuring more than 100 exquisite floral interpretations of famous works of art.
 The Art Alive Premiere Dinner is an intimate black-tie dinner that kicks off the Art Alive weekend, set inside one of the Museum’s permanent collection galleries.
 Attendees get a first look at the spectacular rotunda design and inspiring floral interpretations.
 The Premiere Dinner is exclusively for the Honorary Committee Premiere Patrons and supporting sponsors of Art Alive.

-This is the only event each year that is hosted inside one of the Museum’s gallery spaces and they aspire to wow their donors each year with a completely unique and special experience, themed on something on view in the Museum.
+The Premier Dinner is the only event each year that is hosted inside one of the Museum’s gallery spaces and they aspire to wow their donors each year with a completely unique and special experience, themed on something on view in the Museum.
 For this year, they opened an exhibition of Nancy Lorenz’ artwork in conjunction with Art Alive called Moon Gold.
 The event was set in a gallery adjacent to this featured exhibition of gilded paintings, sculptures and works on paper.
 The event was inspired by Lorenz’ use of mixed metals and her inspiration of traditional Japanese art forms such as inlaid screens and boxes.
 To bring her work to a large scale for the first time, we constructed a 360 projection room inside of one of the larger gallery spaces surrounding the dinner space.
 We created a custom projection real of her work offset by video of nature scenes and Japanese gardens, transforming the space with each new scene.

 To accomplish this we constructed two 15’x45′ projection walls for the side surfaces, and utilized an existing 15’x60′ wall for the front surface.
 The technology needed included a custom built video server with dual GTX108 Ti Graphics cards, Intel i7-6700k Quad Core 4.5GHz Processor running Arkaos Media Master, a Hog 4 console, and fourteen (14), Panasonic PT-RZ12KU laser projectors.
 Part of the challenge was working with a building that was erected in 1926, and figuring out how to safely rig all of the components in the ceiling where no infrastructure previously existed.
 In addition, the side surfaces were designed for projection, whereas the existing wall was an off-white color and not reflective, so color balancing and brightness adjustments were a key component of getting the surface to look like one continuous, 150′ wide surface.